Should I PuSH My Child To Speak?

 With consistent strategies across home, school, and treatment settings, children have more chances to practice brave communication in meaningful contexts.

-Over time, these repeated experiences can lead to significant shifts in confidence and participation.
+Over time, these repeated experiences often lead to significant shifts in confidence, participation, and social connection.

 Services are available for individual families as well as in intensive group-based formats, which allow children to practice speaking with peers while receiving structured support and repeated opportunities for brave communication.
 Research shows that these concentrated formats can help accelerate progress by providing frequent, supported speaking practice.